MicrosoftDocs/windows-insider/wip/feedback-categories.md

 #### Text input

 For issues with your keyboard, first make sure your OEM drivers are up to date by checking for updates in **Settings** > **Windows Update** and taking any available driver updates.
 Once you've confirmed that, be sure to file them to the **Input and language** > **Text input** category and subcategory.
+Make sure to explain which keyboard behavior specifically is not working as expected.
+If the issue occurs when you’re using an application, be sure to give examples of which specific applications you’re seeing the issue in.
 Then:

 1. Use **Recreate your problem or suggestion** and make sure the box for **Include data about** is checked and shows **Text input (Default)**.
 2. Select **Start recording**.